jttoivon/data-analysis-with-python-spring-2019/index.rst

 The course lasts for seven weeks and gives 5 credit units.
-It is recommended that you do this course in the end of bachelor degree or in the beginning of masters degree; preferably before the course "Introduction to Data Analysis".
+It is recommended that you do this course in the end of bachelor degree or in the beginning of masters degree; preferably before the course "Introduction to Data Science".

 Passing the course
 ------------------